 January was named for the Roman god Janus, known as the protector of gates and doorways, which symbolize beginnings and ends.
 Janus is depicted with two faces, one looking into the past, the other with the ability to see into the future—a fitting symbol for this first day of the year.
 It’s natural for us to reflect on the past year and also look forward to the new.
-Read more about the 12 months’ names.
+Read more about all 12 months’ names here.

 The Romans often made promises to Janus and exchanged good wishes.
 Read more about the custom of making New Year resolutions—and see how they have changed over time to today!

 Janus am I; oldest of potentates;

 I count, as god of avenues and gates,